taocao/second-brain-ai-assistant-course/apps/second-brain-offline/README.md

 - Running costs: ~$0.5
 - Running time: ~30 minutes

 **OR** if you want to avoid any costs or waiting times, you can use our pre-computed dataset to populate MongoDB.
-Also, as crawling can often fail, you can use this command to skip the crawling step (the outcome will be the same as using `make etl-pipeline`):
+Also, as crawling can often fail and it is more compute-heavy, you can use this command to skip the crawling step (the outcome will be the same as using `make etl-pipeline`):
 ```bash
 make download-crawled-dataset
 # Validate using test: make test-download-crawled-dataset
 make etl-precomputed-pipeline
 ```

+> [!IMPORTANT]
+> If running `make download-crawled-dataset` fails, type `https://decodingml-public-data.s3.eu-central-1.amazonaws.com/second_brain_course/crawled/crawled.zip` in your browser to download the dataset manually.
+Unzip `crawled.zip` and place it under the `data` directory as follows: `data/crawled` (create the `data` directory if it doesn't exist).

 ## Module 3: Generate Fine-tuning Dataset